CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/our-mission/index.md

 +++
-title = 'Our mission'
+title = '🚀 Our mission'
 headless = true
 time = 45
 facilitation = false
 emoji= '🧩'
 [objectives]
+1='Define the mission of our organisation'
 +++

-Support some of the most deprived members of society to start careers in the tech industry.

-For trainees to start a tech career, they need to develop into:
+Our mission is to support some of the most disadvantaged members of society to launch careers in the tech industry.
+We are a grassroots movement that empowers communities with the resources they need to educate themselves and prepare for a career in the 21st-century tech industry.

-- ### flexible problem-solvers

-- ### fluent technical communicators

-- ### team players